czarekowyxjs/real-time-chat/README.md

 $ npm install
 $ cd ..
 ```
 4. So, if you want to start app, you need database.
 In downloaded repository is `real-time-chat.sql` file.
 It's best to use phpmyadmin to import this file.
+And you should edit `./server/config/server.conf.js` and `./client/src/config/config.js` files.
 Finally to run app, you must start two processes(client and server) in two different terminals
 ```
 $ cd server